Lung allocation score

-The LAS system replaces the older method within the United States of allocating donated lungs strictly on a first-come, first-served basis, according to blood type compatibility and distance from the donor hospital.
-The older method is still used for patients under the age of 12.

-The LAS system is still being evaluated and revised.
-The reason for this continuing analysis is the need to balance on one hand the desire to help those patients in direct need, versus the statistical likelihood of the patient to survive the procedure, as well as the post-operative risks of infection and transplant rejection.
+The LAS system replaced the older method within the United States of allocating donated lungs strictly on a first-come, first-served basis, according to blood type compatibility and distance from the donor hospital.
+The reason for this continuing analysis was the need to balance on one hand the desire to help those patients in direct need, versus the statistical likelihood of the patient to survive the procedure, as well as the post-operative risks of infection and transplant rejection.

+The LAS was replaced by the Lung Continuous Allocation Score, lung CAS, on March 9, 2023.

 Lung allocation scoring method

 The lung allocation score is calculated from a series of formulas that take into account the statistical probability of a patient's survival in the next year without a transplant, and the projected length of survival post-transplant.
 A raw allocation score, summarizing all of the above values, is calculated, and finally this score is normalized to obtain the actual LAS, which has a range from 0 to 100.
 Higher lung allocation scores indicate the patient is more likely to benefit from a lung transplant.

+The post-transplant survival measure is one-year survival after transplantation of the lungs.
+Factors used to predict it include FVC, ventilator use, age, creatinine, NYHA class and diagnosis.
+It is used for calculation of transplant benefit by subtracting another variable called waitlist urgency measure from it.
+The final lung allocation score, which is meant to reflect the overall transplant benefit, incorporates this element as well.